ksparakis/vencura/README.md

 - Users can log in with various social accounts or a wallet.
 - On account creation, an embedded wallet is encrypted with a user-defined password and stored securely.
-- Users can send money, check their balance, or export the wallet's mnemonics.
+- Users can send money, sign a message, & check their balance.

 The app uses an AWS Serverless TypeScript backend and a Next.js frontend deployed on Vercel.
 My focus was to build a functional, production-ready product within a few days, showcasing: